SidJain1412/SidJain1412.github.io/content/posts/hnsw-vector-databases.md

 HNSW uses this property so that, starting from almost any node, a greedy walk (always moving to the neighbor that is currently closest) over the graph can very quickly get close to the region where your nearest neighbors live, without having to visit every node.

-### How are the number of layers decided?
+### How are the HNSW layers built (and why)?
-Each vector is assigned to a random layer.
-The number of vectors per layer increases quickly as we go down, so most points live only on the bottom layers and a few random ones reach higher layers.

-### How do we decide which vector goes on which layer?
-Random assignment, but each vector appears at its assigned level and on all levels below it.
-Hence, all vectors are present on Layer 0 (bottom layer).
+- **Chance of being in higher layers:** When a new vector is added, it is **always** placed on layer 0.
+Then, for each higher layer (1, 2, 3, …), we randomly decide whether it also appears there.
+Fewer and fewer vectors appear as we go up in the layers.
+- **All points on the bottom:** Because every vector is on layer 0, that layer (the "streets") always contains the full dataset, so you can always do a precise local search there if needed.
+- **Local connections by similarity:** On each layer, we connect a point only to its nearest neighbors.
+We never do a global "find best connections" step.
+- **Why this works:** Higher layers have very few points, so they act like long‑distance shortcuts (highways).
+Lower layers have many points, so once you are in roughly the right area, you can walk the dense local graph to find exact neighbors.

 ### How does search work in HNSW?
 The highway analogy explained it shortly, but in more detail, it works in 2 phases:

-**Greedy descent through upper layers:**
+**Step 1: Walk down through the coarse layers (greedy descent):**
 Start from a random entry point at the top level.
 For each layer, repeatedly move to the neighbor closest to the query until no closer neighbor exists, then drop a layer and repeat.

-**Best-first search (aka EF-search) at layer 0:**
+**Step 2: Carefully explore around the best candidates (best-first search / EF-search) at layer 0:**
-Here, there are 2 priority lists (heaps) that are used only during the search process (the actual vectors stay in the index graph):
+Here, there are 2 small ranked lists (priority queues) that are used only during the search process (the actual vectors stay in the index graph):
-1. **Candidate queue (min-heap)**: Nodes we might want to expand next (potentially good neighbors whose neighbors we haven't explored yet).
+1. **Candidate queue**: Nodes we might want to expand next (potentially good neighbors whose neighbors we haven't explored yet).
+The algorithm always picks the currently closest candidate from this list to explore further.
-2. **Result heap (max-heap)**: The best current candidates (nearest neighbors found so far), up to size **EF** (explained below).
+2. **Result list**: The best current candidates (nearest neighbors found so far), kept up to size **EF** (explained below) and roughly sorted from closest to farthest.

 The final top-K neighbors come from the result heap.